JannisNe/stylernizer/README.md

         └── fullpage.mplstyle
 ```

-If you have not run `stylerizer` for your plots yet, you need to register your plots first following steps 1 and 2 before producing the plots in step 3.
+If you have not run `stylernizer` for your plots yet, you need to register your plots first following steps 1 and 2 before producing the plots in step 3.
 After that, you can skip step 1 and 2 and directly produce the plots.

 ### 1. Decorate the plotting functions with the `register` decorator.

-`stylerizer` works with any plotting function that returns a `matplotlib` figure.
-The only requirement is that the function is registered with `stylerizer` using the `register` decorator.
+`stylernizer` works with any plotting function that returns a `matplotlib` figure.
+The only requirement is that the function is registered with `stylernizer` using the `register` decorator.

 For example, to register a plot in `plot1.py`: